davecoll3/GotNoBeans/README.md

 * Categories CRUD
     * At present, full CRUD functionallity is not require for the store as it specialises in a narrow range of goods.
 However, to allow for future growth it might be beneficial for admins to be able to create, update and delete product categories.

+* Stock levels built in
+    * It would be very useful for admins to include stock levels for each product and have these auto update when items are purchased through the store.

 * Social Media Login
     * The ability to register and login using social media accounts would be a usful addition and provide a faster sign-up process to users.